 The Rands Educational Foundation

-The Rands Educational Foundation provides Educational grants to young people under the age of 25 years who live in Holwell, Ickleford, Pirton and Stondon (both Upper and Lower Stondon).
+The Rands Educational Foundation (Registered Charity Number:311022) provides Educational grants to young people under the age of 25 years who live in Holwell, Ickleford, Pirton and Stondon (both Upper and Lower Stondon).

 The size of the grants is related to age: